mirhmousavi/Pois/README.md

-Download project and rename it to Pois then put this module anywhere and use it like this:
+Download project and rename it to Pois then use it in you program like this:

 ```python